-How CGAs Proved to be the Win-Win Solution for Peter and Jo Mans
+How a Charitable Gift Annuity Proved the Win-Win Solution for Peter and Jo Mans

 Rev. Peter Mans has one sermon on giving.
 “It’s titled ‘The Sermon on the Amount,’” he says with a laugh, “I only wish that I had preached that sermon more!”

 Beyond what he taught from the pulpit, he and his wife, Jo, have spent a lifetime modeling the values of biblical stewardship.

 “Early on in our married life together, Jo and I decided that we would always live within our means,” says Peter, “avoid debt and payment of interest, if possible, and we would save some money every month to invest in a house fund for retirement.
 Lastly, we would always tithe, if at all possible.”

 The result of this approach to living and giving has been blessing and abundance.